- Learning to Fly in MFL

 What should my daughter do if she feels she is struggling in the subject?

-The first step is for your daughter to ask for advice from her Spanish teacher so that they can identify the problem and how to address it.
-There are many resources available to support students’ learning and guidance on some useful websites is given on the KS3 Moodle page for KS3 Spanish.
+The first step is for your daughter to ask for advice from her French teacher so that they can identify the problem and how to address it.
+There are many resources available to support students’ learning and guidance on some useful websites, such as Quizlet or Duolingo.

 How can I support my daughter in Year 7?